Mananjot/birthday-palindrome/README.md

 # birthday-palindrome
-Application to check if the birthday is palindrome or not
+A Vanilla JS Application to check if the birthday is palindrome or not